 Expand Your Leadership Skills With a Leadership and Management Certificate

-While this isn’t an exhaustive list, including these leadership skills on your resume could help you get noticed by your ideal employer.
+While this isn’t an exhaustive list of leadership skills examples, including these leadership skills on your resume could help you get noticed by your ideal employer.
 If you’re looking to grow your leadership skills, explore Wharton Online’s Leadership and Management Certificate Program.
 In this flexible program, students learn how to apply the latest management concepts from Wharton’s world-class faculty.
 The world is expanding, and your leadership skills should do the same.
 Request information today.